zeroflag/yahoo.emacs/README.md

 <img src="imgs/demo.gif" alt="fib" />

-`yf.el` includes a major mode, a REPL mode and interactive `elisp` function.s
+`yf.el` includes a major mode, a REPL mode and interactive `elisp` functions.
+Its DSL uses a syntax similar to Forth and Factor.

 ## 💡 Example